global-asp/asp-source/en/0108_dima-and-owl.md

 appeared.
 The fire grew and lit the whole veld and each time the flames reached a tree, Dima said,
-“From now on people will be able to make a fire with each tree on earth.”
+"From now on people will be able to make a fire with each tree on earth."

 ##
 A long time passed.
 When Dima